 The connection flow will look like this:

-4. The proxy server on my phone will be listening to the specified port and will know to send any incoming traffic from that port.
-As the traffic hits my phone it is sent it to the target website strictly via the mobile connection while also maintaining full anonymity of the source IP.
+- The proxy server on my phone will be listening to the specified port and will know to send any incoming traffic from that port.
+As the traffic hits my phone, it will be sent to the target website strictly via the mobile connection while also maintaining full anonymity of the source IP.

-Routing traffic like this with Proxidize only adds 100–200ms of latency, despite a lot of traffic experiencing multiple hops.
-It also lowers the bandwidth by a staggering 5–10%.
-During testing we found that connecting through a Proxidize mobile proxy on a phone is faster than connecting directly from the phone itself.
+Routing traffic like this with Proxidize only adds 5–20ms of latency, despite a lot of traffic experiencing multiple hops.
+It also barely effects the speed of the proxy.
+During testing we found that connecting through a Proxidize mobile proxy on a phone is sometimes even faster than connecting directly from the phone itself.

 This is what we just described above looks like in a diagram: